UniversalDependencies/UD_Spanish-PUD/README.md

 # Changelog

+* 2020-11-15 v2.7
+  * Subordinating conjunctions separated from prepositions (based on the 'mark' deprel).
 * 2017-11-15 v2.1
   * First official release after it was used as a surprise dataset in the CoNLL 2017 shared task.